particlefuture/1mcpserver/README.md

 # Set up Instruction

 ### Simple remote setup: integration with Cursor and Claude (Option 1)
+Visit https://mcp.1mcpserver.com/ for setup instructions and support on all architectures.
+You just need to add one single file

+If you are on a Mac:

-Add the following to curson or claude MCP config file.
+Add the following to your MCP Client config file.

 **For Cursor**: Open `./cursor/mcp.json`

-**For Gemini**: Open `./gemini/settings.json`
+**For [Gemini](https://geminicli.com/docs/tools/mcp-server/#how-to-set-up-your-mcp-server)**: Open `./gemini/settings.json`

 **For Claude**: Open
 - macOS: `~/Library/Application\ Support/Claude/claude_desktop_config.json`